You are here

 - hybrid entities such as Community Contribution Companies

-- Have a charitable number/be a qualified donee or a business registration number.
+- Have a charitable number/be a qualified donee or a business registration or incorporation number.

 - Demonstrate they have a plan, capacity, and expertise to carry out the proposed project for which they are applying.